yahoo/Oak/README.md

 ```

 ### Minimal Key
-Oak requires a minimal key that can represent negative infinity according in the user-defined comparision among the keys.
+OakMap requires a minimal key that can represent negative infinity according in the user-defined comparision among the keys.
 The requested minimal key is of type 'K', and is considered by the given comparator to be smaller than every other key (serialized or not).
 The minimal key is passed as a parameter during builder creation.

 ### Comparator
-After a Key-Value pair is inserted into Oak, it is kept in a serialized (buffered) state.
-However, Oak's API gets the input key as an object, the serialization of which is deferred until it proves to be required.
+After a Key-Value pair is inserted into OakMap, it is kept in a serialized (buffered) state.
+However, OakMap's API gets the input key as an object, the serialization of which is deferred until it proves to be required.
-Thus, while searching through the map, Oak might compare between keys in their Object and Serialized modes.
-Oak provides the following interface for such a comparator:
+Thus, while searching through the map, OakMap might compare between keys in their Object and Serialized modes.
+OakMap provides the following interface for such a comparator:
 ```java
 public interface OakComparator<K> {